Low Watt Tube Amps - Top Picks for 2023

 Pros

-The preamp section features a 12AX7 paired with an EL84 power tube, both of which work with Bugera's Infinium technology that is meant to prolong the lifespan of the tubes.
+The preamp section features a 12AX7 paired with an EL84 power tube, which works with Bugera's Infinium technology that prolongs the tubes' lifespan.

-It comes with essential volume and gain controls, which allows for tones that go from clean, to slightly dirty to mid gain.
-The EQ knobs have good taper, which makes it easy to shape the sound.
+It comes with essential volume and gain controls, which allows for tones that go from clean to slightly dirty to mid-gain.
+The EQ knobs have a good taper, which makes it easy to shape the sound.
 For the price, the Bugera T5 Infinium produces good-sounding tube tones, and you can do so with minimal tweaks.

 Allowing the amp to cross over into the mid to high gain range is the "Phat" button.
-This adds boost effect to the signal, essentially behaving like a pseudo 2nd channel with more gain and grit.
-The resulting tone makes the amp sound more premium than it actually is - full, gritty, warm, and responsive.
+This boosts the signal, behaving like a pseudo 2nd channel with more gain and grit.
+The resulting tone makes the amp sound more premium than it is - full, gritty, warm, and responsive.

-The downside though, is that it doesn't go high full saturation gain, for that you'll have to settle with pedals.
-Speaking of pedals, the T5 Infinium's simplicity makes it a pedal friendly amp.
+The downside is that it doesn't do modern high gain; for that, you'll have to settle with pedals.
+Speaking of pedals, the T5 Infinium's simplicity makes it a pedal-friendly amp.
 Another downside is the noise, which gets more annoying as the tubes age.

-If its 5 Watt power rating is still too loud, you can use its built-in power attenuator to go lower at 1-Watt or go even lower at 0.1-Watt.
+If its 5-watt power rating is too loud, you can use its built-in power attenuator to go lower at 1 or even lower at 0.1 watts.
 It also comes with a headphone out to make it viable for quiet practice.

-If you're looking for an affordable, small tube amp head with vintage style tones, then this is for you.
+This is for you if you're looking for an affordable, small tube amp head with vintage-style tones.
 Its grit and responsiveness make it the best low watt practice amp head on a budget.

 Specifications